-Western Maryland College closes its seventieth regular session June 7 and opens its sixth summer session June 21, 1937.
-This session is an integral part of the college year.
+Western Maryland College closes its seventy-first regular session June 6 and opens its seventh summer session June 18, 1938.
+The summer session is an integral part of the college year.
 The ten-week summer session, divided into two five-week terms, is two-thirds of one semester; and three summer sessions earn the credits of two semesters, or one college year.
 The summer session as organized achieves certain definite objectives:

 - 1. It enables college students to continue their study during the summer and graduate in three years; i.e., by eliminating the long summer vacations, students may secure in three years the eight semesters of college work usually required for graduation.
 They may then secure positions, go to graduate schools, or continue for a year of advanced work at Western Maryland. - 2.
 It enables college graduates with satisfactory records to pursue during the summer session advanced courses leading to the degree of Master of Arts.
 For the student in Education, the year of advanced work is invaluable.
-The fifth year or the equivalent of the Master's degree as a requirement for high school teaching is becoming more general, especially in the larger cities. - 3.
-It enables students-transfers and others who for one cause or another are out of regular class rank-to adjust their credits and improve their standing in college. - 4.
-It enables those who are doing college work in extension to continue the work during vacation. - 5.
-It enables teachers and others to work for self-improvement and for advanced credit during the vacation period, and to do college work, carrying residence credit, through the continuous tenweek session. - 6.
+The fifth year or the equivalent of the Master's degree as a requirement for high school teaching is becoming more general, especially in the larger cities. - It enables college students whose regular programs are crowded to spend the summer in a pleasant environment, taking certain courses which they especially want or need. - 4.
+It enables students-transfers and others who for one cause or another are out of regular class rank-to adjust their credits and improve their standing in college. - 5.
+It enables those who are doing college work in extension to continue the work during vacation. - It enables teachers and others to work for self-improvement and for advanced credit during the vacation period. - 7.
 It enables elementary and high school teachers to renew certificates and to obtain advanced credits for the work completed.
 The requirement for renewal may be met during the first or second term of the summer session.
-In the case of the elementary teachers, the credits earned in summer may be applied toward renewal, the advanced first grade certificate, and college graduation; in school principal's certificate, and the Master's degree.
+In the case of the elementary teachers, the credits earned in summer may be applied toward renewal, the advanced first grade certificate, and college graduation; in the case of the high school teachers, toward renewal, the high school principal's certificate, and the Master's degree.

 There is frequent demand on the part of those working for renewal or advancement of elementary certificates for courses more functional for elementary teaching than those usually offered.
-This demand is met in the summer session by such courses as Public School Music and Physical and Health Education, given specifically for the elementary teacher and by such courses as The World and Living Things, Character ology, and other courses, which are given with the elementary teaching and learning problems very much in mind.
+This demand is met in the summer session by such courses as Public School Music and Physical and Health Education, given specifically for the elementary teacher and by such courses as The World and Living Things, Statistical Method, Economic Geography, Principles of Sociology, and other courses, which are given with the elementary teaching and learning problems very much in mind.